turismo · · Updated on

 - Is the flow increasing or decreasing?

-- The trend is downward, with a 12.7 % reduction in about 7 days.
+- The trend is downward, with a 12.7% reduction over about 7 days.

 - How does the flow affect visitation?